As said, the particular Condorcet method proposed to replace FPTP is “Ranked-Pairs”:

 Ballots are NOT weighted, and there is NO “process of elimination” of candidates — all voter preferences from all ballots are evaluated holistically.

-In addition, while the immediate focus is to replace single-member FPTP election systems, there are meaningful applications for IRV (or AV) systems, as well as multiple- and proportional-representation systems:
+In addition, while the immediate focus is to replace single-member FPTP election systems, there are meaningful applications for IRV (or AV, Ranked-Choice) systems, as well as multiple- and proportional-representation systems:

-For some multiple-representation (MR) systems, such as Multiple-Member Plurality (MMP), for example, or the Single Transferable Vote (STV), a straightforward replacement by Ranked-Pairs is available.
+For some multiple-representation (MR) systems, such as Multiple-Member Plurality (MMP), for example, or the Single Transferable Vote (STV), a straightforward replacement by Condorcet / Ranked-Pairs is available.

-Ranked Pairs determines an ordered list of candidates, according to voter-preferences, from which the n most-preferred candidates can be selected.
+Condorcet / Ranked Pairs determines an ordered list of candidates according to voter-preferences, from which the n most-preferred candidates can be selected.

 Some proportional-representation (PR) systems, such as Mixed-Member Proportional Representation (MMPR), use first-past-the-post (FPTP) to elect single members in constituencies (then allocates additional seats on a party-list basis to achieve proportionality).